 - Big Stability Exercise Ball

-- Situps and crunches on big balls are less safe than those same moves on the floor.
-When diastasis recti is present, the spinal hyperextension that balls encourage should be avoided.
+- Situps and crunches on big exercise balls are less ideal for Diastasis Recti than those same moves on the floor.
+When diastasis recti is present, the spinal hyperextension that balls encourage should be avoided while strategies are practiced.

-- Exercise bands are my favorite workout tool — they’re so light and easy to pack with me on trips.
+- Exercise bands are so light and easy to pack with on trips.
 They take up zero space and are very versatile!

 - We use stretchy bands during the “Little {Big} Band Routine,” “Great Glutes,” and “Bands & Balance,” plus a few others.

-- Kelly uses Bodylastics exercise bands in her Big Band Workout, and I filmed a followup to hers here called Beth’s Big Band Routine.
+- Kelly uses Bodylastics exercise bands in her Big Band Workout, and I filmed a followup to that routine called Beth’s Big Band Routine.

 Must you buy all those things to use Fit2B?
 No way!
 Like I already said, the majority of our routines encourage you to use what you already have (your body weight, canned goods, cooperative kids) — often in ways you never thought!
 Even in the routines that do call for certain props, we give you alternatives, like showing you how to make your own bolster or how you can use a pillow instead of a block for certain moves.